EthanMacDonald/ToDoText/readme_lists.md

 ### List Management
 - **Check Items**: Click checkbox items to mark complete (area headers are not clickable)
 - **Uncheck Items**: Click checked items to mark incomplete
+- **Edit Items**: Click the edit button (✏️) to modify item text and quantity
+- **Quantity Fields**: Add or modify quantity information for precise tracking
 - **Progress Bar**: Visual indicator of completion status for checkbox items only
-- **Reset List**: Button to clear all checkbox items and start over
+- **Reset List**: Button to clear all checkbox items and start over (preserves metadata)
 - **Area Organization**: Items are visually grouped under their area headers
+- **Metadata Preservation**: Quantity and other metadata are preserved when toggling completion

 ## API Endpoints